-La culture des hawker centres à Singapour, les pratiques…Singapour
+La culture des hawkers à Singapour, les pratiques…Singapour

 Liste représentative 2020